TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Power_Controller.md

-Using the desired input and output voltage along with the operating frequency, we can determine the value for the ripple current.
+We can determine the value for the ripple current using the desired input and output voltage along with the operating frequency.

 ```math
 {\rm ∆I}_{L} = \frac{V_{OUT}}{f\ \ast\ L}\ \ast(1-\frac{V_{OUT}}{V_{IN(max)}})